Turn on Your Solar Panel System

 Download the Tesla app on your smartphone.

-Using an AC outlet near your home router, plug in your SolarCity Gateways with the provided power supply.
-The power light on top will glow white.
+Plug in your Gateway with the provided power supply.
+The power light will glow.

 Connect the gateway to your home router using the included Ethernet cable.